 If a taxpayer fails to pay their sales or income tax bill and no longer has the right to appeal the assessment, the New York State Department of Taxation and Finance’s Collections and Civil Enforcement Division will assess the tax they say you owe and file a New York State Tax Warrant (tax lien).
 Tax warrants are similar to a Federal Tax Lien.
-They have some similarity to civil judgments and its the way the state will protect its interest in the tax debt that you owe.
-The warrant is filed at the respective county clerks office in the county you reside.
-For out of state taxpayers, it gets filed with the Albany County Clerks office and state department of state.
+They have some similarity to civil judgments and it’s the way the state will protect its interest in the tax debt that you owe.
+The warrant is filed at the respective county clerk’s office in the county you reside in.
+For out-of-state taxpayers, it gets filed with the Albany County Clerk’s office and N.Y.
+Department of State.

 Civil “enforcement actions” are the Department of Taxation and Finance’s way of collecting unpaid tax bills.
-If a taxpayer continues to not pay the tax debt owed, the tax department has the power to: 1) Issue Tax Warrants (basically filing a tax lien), 2) Levy income and accounts (bank, broker accounts, etc.), 3) Seize property (such as real estate).
-This will hamper your ability to buy assets due to impact on credit score which affects your credit.
+If a taxpayer continues to not pay the tax debt owed, the tax department has the power to (1) Issue Tax Warrants (basically filing a tax lien); (2) Levy income and accounts (bank, broker accounts, etc.); (3) Seize property (such as real estate).
+This will hamper your ability to buy assets due to impact on your credit score.

 You can search for NYS tax warrants here: Division of Corporations, State Records and Uniform Commercial Code, NYS Dept. of State

-A Tax Warrant NY is a harsh legal action against the taxpayer.
-They are not only a public record filed with the New York Department of the State of the tax liability owed to the state, but also:
+A tax warrant is a harsh legal action against the taxpayer.
+They are not only a public record filed with the New York Department of State of the tax liability owed to the state, but also:

 For taxpayers facing both a Tax Warrant and bankruptcy, the tax department stops collection on individuals who file for bankruptcy.
 Though the tax department stops collection, the taxpayer may continue to receive documents about the tax debt owed.
 If the warrant is not resolved through the bankruptcy, it remain and have to be dealt with after the bankruptcy proceeding concludes.

-Once the tax debt owed is paid in full, the tax department will notify the New York Department of the State and County Clerks office who keeps track of the Tax Warrant.
+Once the tax debt owed is paid in full, the tax department will notify the New York Department of State and County Clerk’s office who keeps track of the Tax Warrant.
 This is the action needed to prove that the tax warrant has been satisfied, and the tax warrant lien will be removed against your property.
-This filing is known as a Satisfaction of Judgment, and you get a copy of the notice once its filed.
-If you are in the process of resolving the warrant issue, and paid the debt, but the state has not yet filed the papers with the county clerks office, the state will provide a Notice of Pending Warrant Satisfaction if 1) they tax debt is paid with certified funds, 2) the payment has posted to the state tax roll assessment database (meaning the check cleared your bank).
+This filing is known as a Satisfaction of Judgment, and you get a copy of the notice once it is filed.
+If you are in the process of resolving the warrant issue, and paid the debt, but the state has not yet filed the papers with the county clerk’s office, the state will provide a Notice of Pending Warrant Satisfaction if (1) the tax debt is paid with certified funds, and (2) the payment has posted to the state tax roll assessment database (meaning the check cleared your bank).